Elevate the power of your work

 An effective digital transformation strategy should be developed alongside a solid data lifecycle management (DLM) plan.

-What does DLM mean, exactly?
+What does DLM really mean?

 It's no small feat to develop and implement a viable DLM plan, let alone incorporate it into your wider digital transformation strategy.